nordcreative/stage-laravel-tailwind-config/readme.md

 # Laravel Tailwind Config

-This is a fork form [approvedio/laravel-mix-export-tailwind-config](https://github.com/approvedio/laravel-mix-export-tailwind-config) to use with [Roots Sage](https://roots.io/sage) > 10).
+This is a fork form [approvedio/laravel-mix-export-tailwind-config](https://github.com/approvedio/laravel-mix-export-tailwind-config) to use with [Roots Sage](https://roots.io/sage) > 10 & Stage.
 The original author [Michael Boffey](https://github.com/boffey) described it like this:

 "I've recently found myself using Tailwind more and more but have run into a few situations where I need to access tailwind config values within my blade templates.
 The most recent event occurred when building a admin section and i needed to access a color defined within the tailwind config file to pass to a charting library.
 Instead of hardcoding the value I decided to create this library."